elavia/coupled_bem_acoustic/README.md

 # Coupled BEM acoustic

-Julia code for acoustic transmission scattering by BEM
+Julia code for acoustic transmission scattering by BEM using planar triangular meshes.